zbalkan/PSADS/README.md

 # PSADS
 PSADS is a module to manage NTFS Alternate Data Streams through PowerShell functions.

+It does not attempt to give you advanced options which you cannot get by making use of existing PowerShell cmdlets.
+It just wraps them in order to manage the streams in a simpler way and constitues nothing more than a syntactic sugar.

 ## Functions
 ### Get-ADS
 Gets the Alternate Data Streams of a file: `Get-ADS -Path Foo.txt`